chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/variables/index.md

 ## Types of content

-The type of content for the variable will differ with the context.
+The type of content for the variable will differ, according to context.
 In the previous example, this most likely will be a piece of text.

 In other cases, it could be a reference to an image (or other digital asset).